OpenFunction/OpenFunction/docs/proposals/20230424-unify-the-definition-of-functions.md

 ### OpenFunction

-- Use `spec.serving.trigger` to replace the original `spec.serving.inputs` field.
+- Use `spec.serving.triggers` to replace the original `spec.serving.inputs` field.
 - There have two triggers, httpTrigger and daprTrigger.
 - The original `spec.serving.runtime` field will be deprecated.
 - The `spec.serving.route` field will be moved to `spec.serving.trigger.http` (only required for functions with http trigger)